mrmrs/css-uncut/README.md

 First, it's an experiment.
 Second - it is an answer to a question I started asking myself after I started auditing the css of many top websites and finding that there are quite a few that serve up more than 500kb of css.
 Which seems bad.
-But how bad is it?
+But how bad is it though?

 ## The Question

 > "How big is the entire css language?
 Is it bigger or smaller than 500kb?"

 So this is an attempt to put the entire css language in one file.
-For the most part it's a bunch of single purpose classes at multiple breakpoints.
-Three to be exact.
+For the most part it's a bunch of single purpose classes name spaced to three different breakpoints.

 Plus a few other things like a clearfix solution for good measure.

 ## The Answer

 So how big is it?
-Here it is.

-* 480K - i.css        (uncompresed)
+* *480K* - i.css        (uncompresed)
-* 390K - i.min.css    (minified)
+* *390K* - i.min.css    (minified)
-*  47K - i.min.css.gz (minified & gzipped)
+*  *47K* - i.min.css.gz (minified & gzipped)

-This gives in an interesting baseline to compare against a sites css.
+This gives in an interesting baseline to compare against a sites css I think.
+It should be noted that gzip loves single purpose classes as it places many common words next to each other.
+If you randomize the order of class declaration in i.css, it minifies and gzips down to *54kb*

-## What entails 'everything'?
+## So what entails 'everything'?

 Some things would be almost impossible to represent in totality.
 Like gradient combinations.
 But most things are pretty easy.

 ### Dimensions

-For each of the dimension properties
+For each of the dimension properties i.e
 ```
 width, max-width, min-width, height, max-height, min-height
 ```
 There are classes for:
-* A ten point scale (rems) based off powers of two
+* A ten point rem scale based off powers of two
 * Each percentage value (0-100%);
 * Each keyword option i.e max-content, min-content, fit-content, fill-available.

+### Colors

+Skin classes for each of the 140 color names defined in the css/html spec.

 ## What needs work